 Welders operate welding equipment to weld ferrous and non-ferrous metals.
 This unit group also includes machine operators who operate previously set up production welding, brazing and soldering equipment.
-They are employed by companies that manufacture structural steel and platework, boilers, heavy machinery, aircraft and ships and other metal products, and by welding contractors and welding shops, or they may be self-employed.
+They are employed by companies that manufacture structural steel and plate work, boilers, heavy machinery, aircraft and ships and other metal products, and by welding contractors and welding shops, or they may be self-employed.

 Welders permanently join pieces of metal by applying heat, using filler metal or fusion processes.
 They join parts being manufactured, build structures, and repair damaged or worn parts.
 They use various welding processes to join structural steel and metal in vessels, piping and other components.
 They also use various cutting and gouging processes as well as fabricate parts, tools, machines and equipment used in the construction and manufacturing industries.

-Welders may specialize in certain types of welding such as custom fabrication, ship building and repair, aerospace, pressure vessels, pipeline, structural welding, and machinery and equipment repair.
+Welders may specialize in certain types of welding such as custom fabrication, shipbuilding and repair, aerospace, pressure vessels, pipeline, structural welding, and machinery and equipment repair.

 They may contract or be employed by companies such as fabrication shops, steel and platform manufacturers, petrochemical refineries, mechanical contractors, transportation contractors (heavy machinery, aircraft, shipbuilding, railcar repair), and specialized welding shops.
 Their work may be performed outdoors or indoors, and travel may be required to jobs in remote locations.

-In order to meet high quality standards, welders require attributes such as good mechanical ability, manual dexterity, good vision, excellent hand-eye coordination, and the ability to concentrate on detail work.
+In order to meet high-quality standards, welders require attributes such as good mechanical ability, manual dexterity, good vision, excellent hand-eye coordination, and the ability to concentrate on detail work.
 They should be able to work independently or as part of a team.
 They also require the ability to work efficiently and accurately, to visualize a finished product, to reason logically and to understand metallurgy.

 With experience, welders may advance to positions such as lead hand, welding supervisor, welding inspector and project manager.
 There are similarities or overlaps with the work of industrial mechanics (millwrights), sheet metal workers, steamfitters/pipefitters, metal fabricators (fitters), ironworkers and boilermakers.
 With additional training, welders can transfer their skills to these related trades.

-Technological advances have resulted in energy efficient and light welding equipment.
+Technological advances have resulted in energy-efficient and light welding equipment.
 Computers and microprocessors are now being incorporated into power sources.
-New options in welding automation have resulted in improved quality of welds, better repeatability and consistency, increased production and less down time.
+New options in welding automation have resulted in improved quality of welds, better repeatability and consistency, increased production and less downtime.
 Also, digital communications between systems’ components make them faster and more flexible than previous analog systems.

-Modified short-circuit welding is a new technology that produces high quality welds with minimal spatter and high productivity.
+Modified short-circuit welding is a new technology that produces high-quality welds with minimal spatter and high productivity.
 Another benefit of this technology is that it may eliminate the need for back purging gas on stainless steel.

-Registration fee for this course is $495.
+The registration fee for this course is $495.

-This program does not require approval by the Private Training Institutions Branch of the Ministry of Advanced Education, Skills & Training.
+This course does not require approval by the Private Training Institutions Branch of the Ministry of Advanced Education and Skills Training.
 As such, it was not reviewed.